 Employee Accommodations

-Under Title I of the Americans with Disabilities Act (as revised, 2008), employers must make reasonable accommodations in order to provide employees with disabilities an equal opportunity to participate in employment, programs, and activities.
+Under Title I of the Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973, employers must make reasonable accommodations in order to provide employees with disabilities an equal opportunity to participate in employment, programs, and activities, subject to various limits described in those laws.

 A reasonable accommodation is a modification to a job or work environment that allows an individual with a disability to perform the essential functions of a job, apply for a job, and have equal access to benefits, rights, and privileges available to other individuals in the workplace.